 - 5. Turn the Water Pump switch ON. - 6.
-Open each hot and cold water faucet handle in the coach one at a time, until antifreeze solution just begins to flow from the faucet, then close. - 7.
-With the exterior shower/wash station hose connected, point hose toward the ground and squeeze handle until antifreeze solution begins to flow, then disconnect hose. - 8.
-Press the toilet flush lever and hold until antifreeze begins flowing into the toilet.
+Open each hot and cold water faucet handle in the coach one at a time, until antifreeze solution just begins to flow from the faucet, then close. - Press the toilet flush lever and hold until antifreeze begins flowing into the toilet.
 Leave small amount of antifreeze that remains in the bowl.